prvdmwrong/prvdmwrong/docs/tutorials/installation.md

     npm i prvdmwrong/core
     ```

-3. Roblox TypeScript does not include Prvd 'M Wrong.
-Find the following
+3. Roblox TypeScript does not include Prvd 'M Wrong in the project.
+Find
-    JSON in your project file, it may be nested behind several levels:
+    `node_modules` in your project file, it may be nested behind several levels:

     ```JSON
     "node_modules": {